-Hampton Court: Behind Closed Doors, a new two-part series that starts in the UK on Thursday 22 July at 8pm on Channel 5, taking an intimate look behind the scenes of King Henry VIII’s beloved royal palace on the Thames.
+Hampton Court: Behind Closed Doors, a new two-part series that started in the UK on Thursday 22 July at 8pm on Channel 5, is an intimate look behind the scenes of King Henry VIII’s beloved royal palace on the Thames.
 We follow the team who care for the palace, it’s spectacular rooms and magnificent gardens along with all of the many visitors that come to visit Hampton Court.

 We explore behind the scenes with the Palace Hosts as they reveal magnificent and unique rooms like the Great Hall, built for Henry VIII himself.
 Outside, we follow the gardeners as they maintain the 300 year old historic maze, alongside up to 60 acres of spectacular gardens and the grooms who look after Hampton Court’s own team of rare Shire horses.

 With the help of Historic Royal Palaces Chief Curator Tracy Borman, we’ll discover the kings and queens who lived and died at Hampton Court – from Elizabeth I to Henry VIII and his unlucky wives Anne Boleyn, Jane Seymour and Catherine Howard.